lujiefsi/CrashTuner/HowToReproduce.md

 ./logs/YARN_9164/hadoop-test-resourcemanager-hadoop11.log:373:java.lang.NullPointerException
 ======================================================================================
 ```
-in such case, you should read each log file for detail, and see which exception is expected.
-In this bug, the exception at line 373 in file ./logs/YARN_9164/hadoop-test-resourcemanager-hadoop11.log is expected,  because it is same as we report in BugLink:
+There are multiple errors.
+In such case, we need to read each error message in detail to check which message is the root cause.
+In this bug, the exception at line 373 in file ./logs/YARN_9164/hadoop-test-resourcemanager-hadoop11.log is the root cause, and it is same as in the reported bug issue https://issues.apache.org/jira/browse/YARN-9164:
 ```
 2019-08-10 09:58:44,156 FATAL org.apache.hadoop.yarn.event.EventDispatcher: Error in handling event type APP_ATTEMPT_REMOVED to the Event Dispatcher java.lang.NullPointerException
-        at org.apache.hadoop.yarn.server.resourcemanager.scheduler.AbstractYarnScheduler.completedContainer(AbstractYarnScheduler.java:696)
-        at org.apache.hadoop.yarn.server.resourcemanager.scheduler.capacity.CapacityScheduler.doneApplicationAttempt(CapacityScheduler.java:1123)
-        at org.apache.hadoop.yarn.server.resourcemanager.scheduler.capacity.CapacityScheduler.handle(CapacityScheduler.java:1827)
-        at org.apache.hadoop.yarn.server.resourcemanager.scheduler.capacity.CapacityScheduler.handle(CapacityScheduler.java:171)
-        at org.apache.hadoop.yarn.event.EventDispatcher$EventProcessor.run(EventDispatcher.java:66)
-        at java.lang.Thread.run(Thread.java:745)
+        at
 ```

-For HBASE_22041, it will hang staup process forever and print thounds of logs.
-But in order to speed up the reproduce, we only make this bug run a few minutes and print last five log statements.Its error log can be like:
+In reproducing HBASE_22041, the staup process hangs and prints thounds of logs.
+In order to speed up the reproducing process, we only run XXX minutes and give the last five log statements.
+Its error messages will be like:
 ```
 2019-08-10 08:58:13,485 WARN  [RSProcedureDispatcher-pool4-t29] procedure.RSProcedureDispatcher: request to server hadoop12.hdnetwork,16020,1565427268910 failed due to org.apache.hadoop.hbase.ipc.FailedServerException: Call to hadoop12.hdnetwork/172.16.1.129:16020 failed on local exception: org.apache.hadoop.hbase.ipc.FailedServerException: This server is in the failed servers list: hadoop12.hdnetwork/172.16.1.129:16020, try=1308, retrying...
 2019-08-10 08:58:13,586 WARN  [RSProcedureDispatcher-pool4-t30] procedure.RSProcedureDispatcher: request to server hadoop12.hdnetwork,16020,1565427268910 failed due to org.apache.hadoop.hbase.ipc.FailedServerException: Call to hadoop12.hdnetwork/172.16.1.129:16020 failed on local exception: org.apache.hadoop.hbase.ipc.FailedServerException: This server is in the failed servers list: hadoop12.hdnetwork/172.16.1.129:16020, try=1309, retrying...